 Clothes Dryer Sales

 Australian households spend an average of about $633 on their new clothes dryers, our research shows.
 For that price you’ll typically find standard 5kg-6kg capacity dryers, which should be big enough for most families.
 The downside is that cheap clothes dryers often mean low energy-efficiency ratings, which will result in higher running costs over time.
 Nevertheless, they should get their basic job done – drying your clothes.
-The brands featured in our annual customer ratings for clothes dryers include Simpson, Bosch, Fisher & Paykel, Electrolux and LG, so let’s see what they have to offer this EOFY sales time.
+The brands featured in our annual customer ratings for clothes dryers include Simpson, Bosch, LG, Electrolux and Fisher & Paykel, so let’s see what they have to offer this EOFY sales time.

 Simpson is one of the cheapest brands around when it comes to clothes dryers, but it’s also deemed good value for money.
-The Simpson 4kg vented dryer has a recommended retail price of $479 but can be found for an even cheaper price this EOFY sales time.
+The Simpson 4.5kg vented dryer has a recommended retail price of $449 but can be found for an even cheaper price this EOFY sales time.
 It may not have the highest energy-efficiency rating (just 1.5 stars) but it does offer a straightforward design without any nonsense.
-According to the Standard Test, it should add around $55 to your annual electricity bill each year.
+According to the Standard Test, it should add around $60 to your annual electricity bill each year (based on 0.29c/kWh).
 It’s a suitable size for a household of two to three people and if you’re tight on space, it’s also wall-mountable.

 In terms of design features, you can expect a stainless steel drum, a child safety lock door and a simple rotary dial control that allows you to select the drying time and start the cycle.
 It’s boasted for reverse tumbling action – where the drum alternates between spinning clockwise, and anti-clockwise, to reduce the chances of clothes tangling.
 It features a delicates cycle with a lower temperature setting, which is claimed to ensure that delicates are dried gently and effectively.
 The ‘Auto Cool Down’ setting is part of the final drying cycle and is stated to help to reduce creasing.

 Bosch has a wide range of clothes dryers that typically sit in the premium price category.
-However, you can find the Bosch 7kg vented dryer for under $700 this EOFY sales time.
+However, you can find this Bosch 7kg vented dryer ($999 RRP) for under $700 this EOFY sales time.
 The 7kg capacity is most suited for a household of three or four people.
 It might not have the same energy-efficiency score as the higher end Bosch dryers – two stars in total – but you can still expect similar features and technology with this model.
-You can expect it to add around $84 onto your electricity bill each year.
+You can expect it to add around $145 onto your electricity bill each year.

 The main features of this model include ‘moisture sensors’ that are claimed to help reduce over-drying, and the uniquely-sculpted side panels, said to minimise noise levels by absorbing the dryer’s vibrations.
 There are a number of cycles to choose from, such as cottons, synthetics, sportswear and towels.
 It also allows you to set your own timed program with options of warm drying or cool airing.
 The 24-hour delay start time might also come in handy if you want to make use of the off-peak energy times.

 Fisher & Paykel has one of the largest ranges of dryers, with prices to suit most budgets.
-You can pick up the 8kg Fisher & Paykel condenser dryer for less than $1,000 this EOFY sales time.
-Similarly to the other brands above, it has a low energy-efficiency rating of two stars, which in turn should add around $103 to your annual energy costs.
-Nevertheless it’s a large capacity unit, suitable for a household of four or more people.
+You can pick up the 8kg Fisher & Paykel condenser dryer ($1,349 RRP) for less than $1,000 this EOFY sales time.
+Similarly to the other brands above, it has a low energy-efficiency rating of two stars, which in turn should add around $100 to your annual energy costs.
+Nevertheless, it’s a large capacity unit, suitable for a household of four or more people.

 The Fisher & Paykel model features 11 drying programs, with a delay start system that allows you to set a start time most convenient for you.
 It’s also boasted for automatic moisture sensors inside the drum that shut off the cycle to prevent any over-drying of your clothes.
 Additionally, you’ll find an automatic cooldown function as part of the cycle for extra safety.
 It also comes with a drying rack for any items you don’t want to tumble around, such as your shoes or backpacks.

-A bit higher on the pricing spectrum, the LG 9kg heat pump dryer is typically priced at $2,700, but can be found for around $1,600 during sales periods.
+A bit higher on the pricing spectrum, the LG 8kg condenser dryer is typically priced at $1,949, but can be found for around $1,650 during sales periods.
 Heat pump dryers are known for long-term energy savings because of their high star ratings.
-This model boasts SEVEN stars, meaning it should add less than $50 to your annual power bill.
-So, if you’re in the market for a high end clothes dryer, you might like to consider this LG 9kg dryer.
-The 9kg capacity would be suitable for large households of four or more people.
+This model boasts NINE stars, meaning it should add less than $35 to your annual power bill.
+So, if you’re in the market for a high end clothes dryer, you might like to consider this LG 8kg dryer.
+The 8kg capacity would be suitable for large households of four or more people.

-For the additional price you can expect 14 washing programs as well as an Eco mode to help lower those electricity bills even further.
+For the additional price you can expect 14 washing programs including Air Dry and Delicate.
 It’s designed with a stainless steel drum and an LED light inside, if you want to keep an eye on your clothes while they’re tumbling around.
 It might entertain the kids for a bit.
 It also has in-built moisture sensors to monitor the heat exchange, and control the drying time, as well as the temperature.
 It also comes with a drying rack for any items you don’t want to tumble.
 What’s more, you can even connect the dryer to LG’s Smart ThinQ app and remotely monitor your drying and troubleshoot any errors from your smartphone.

 Should you buy a clothes dryer this EOFY sales time?